 Fluoride is a compound of Fluorine (F), the 13th most abundant element in the earth’s crust which derives its name from the Latin word “fluere”, which means, “to flow”.

-A negatively charged Fluorine atom is known as Fluoride and can exists as several different compounds including Calcium Fluoride and Sodium Fluoride.
+A negatively charged Fluorine atom is known as Fluoride and can exist as several different compounds including Calcium Fluoride and Sodium Fluoride.

 Fluoride exists naturally in surface water in varying levels depending on the region but usually doesn’t exceed concentrations of 0.3 ppm.
 Concentrations are much higher in groundwater and certainly in ocean water which can reach levels of up to 1.0 ppm.